JanEljasiak/Stitching-of-Como-Photos/README.md

 # Stitching-of-Como-Photos
-The reposotirory contains an Jupyter Notebook main.ipynb which provide the code of the process of stitching a pair of custom images taken at Como Lake, which have a partial overlap.
-The goal is to:
+This repository contains a Jupyter Notebook (main.ipynb) that provides code for stitching a pair of custom images taken at Como Lake with partial overlap.
+The goal is to compute the homography that describes the transformation from the matched keypoints of the first photo to the second.
+This homography is then applied to the second image, allowing it to be seamlessly integrated with the first image.
--Extract keypoints and find matches,
--Find the homography which describes the transformation from the second set of kaypoints to the first one -Apply the homography to the second image
--Integrate with the first image